Howto program Hanoi statefree

 [from a pattern-based perspective]

-Well it would be more convinient with a function f where
+Well it would be convinient with a function f(nActual) that would tell us the move

+We observe some wellknown facts.
 N is the number of rings

 n is a counter for the total moves that is (N^2 -1)

-nActual = current position in the sequence.
+nActual = current position in the sequence

 0............nActual..........n = (N^2)-1.